Share this Post

 Unlike guajillos, puya chilies tend to retain their puffy round cross-section when dried.

 SHU: 5,000-8,000 (moderately high)

-Chipotle meco chilies (or chipotle peppers) are specific chipotle variety, made from dried and long-smoked ripe jalapeño peppers.
-Chipotle mecos tend to be much more smoky tasting than their cousin the morita pepper.
+Chipotle meco chilies (or chipotle peppers) are a specific chipotle variety, made from dried and heavily-smoked ripe jalapeño peppers.
+Chipotle mecos tend to be much smokier tasting than their cousin the morita pepper.
 The flavourful, smoky-sweet nature of chipotles make them one of the most popular and distinctive of all of the Mexican chilies.

 Chipotles vary quite a bit in terms of heat, but are generally at least moderately spicy.
 Because of their popularity in Mexican and Tex-Mex cooking, they tend to be fairly easy to find.

 Morita chipotle chilies (often simply called moritas) are specific chipotle variety, made from dried and gently-smoked ripe jalapeño peppers.
 Moritas tend to be much more fruitier tasting than their cousin the chipotle meco.